wp-plugins/quote-master/readme.txt

 	* 19 Quotes

 == Upgrade Notice ==

+= 7.1.0 =
+Upgrade for ability to tweet quotes and edit quote style

 = 7.0.0 =
 Upgrade for newly redesigned admin pages, quote widget, and quote shortcode